Climate activist Harjeet Singh's company calls ED action baseless, biased | Law-Order

 - India

-The federal probe agency on January 5 searched the home and office of the company and the couple as part of an investigation being conducted against them under the Foreign Exchange Management Act (FEMA).
+The ED on January 5 searched the home and office of the company and the couple as part of an investigation being conducted against them under the Foreign Exchange Management Act (FEMA) for allegedly channelling foreign funds to run narratives on cutting down use of fossil fuels in India on behalf of foreign ''influencer groups''.

 Singh was arrested by the Uttar Pradesh excise department on charges of keeping liquor bottles beyond the ''permissible'' limit at his home, on the information provided by the ED.
 A Ghaziabad court had granted him bail on January 6.